 I have written about Dutasteride (brand name Avodart) many times before on this blog.
 It was approved by the FDA in 2002 to treat benign prostatic hyperplasia (enlarged prostates).
 Although the drug has not yet been officially approved to treat hair loss in the US or EU (it was approved for that purpose in South Korea in 2010 and in Japan in 2015), there is a small chance that this could happen in 2015 or 2016 (Update: while this did happen in Japan, the US and EU were still holding off as of year-end 2016).
 This would be a huge development, since to date, only two drugs (Minoxidil in 1988 and Finasteride in 1997) have ever been approved by the US FDA for treating hair loss.
 It has been almost 20 years since the last approval of a drug to treat hair loss!

 In the meantime, rather than wait for the FDA and GSK to make their moves, I have decided to write this post in which I hope to see comments from people who have tried to use Avodart to treat hair loss.
 Success and failure testimonials are both welcome.
-By now, there must surely be well over 100,000 men around the world who have used Avodart off-label to try to regrow hair (when the drug was first approved in 2002 to treat enlarged prostates, people on hair loss forums went beserk and were more than willing to try using it to regrow hair).
+By now, there must surely be well over 100,000 men around the world who have used Avodart off-label to try to regrow hair (when the drug was first approved in 2002 to treat enlarged prostates, people on hair loss forums went berserk with excitement and were more than willing to try using it to regrow hair).

 I hope to see many testimonials/comments to this post in the coming years.
 I will allow specific comments and concerns related to the drug itself, such as side effects, cost (including the cost of generic dutasteride), dosage and so forth.
 I hope that this post, due to the helpful comments/testimonials from you readers, ends up becoming one of the 5 most useful ones of all time on this blog.
-On most hair loss forums, Avodart/Dutasteride related testimonials are either not broken out in a separate subcategory, or are not updated regularly.
+On hair loss forums, Avodart/Dutasteride related testimonials are usually either not broken out in a separate subcategory, or are not updated regularly.

 Links of Interest